Report No. : -

 Abstract

-For more detailed guidance the reader may refer to the Guide to Slope Maintenance (Geoguide 5) published by the Geotechnical Engineering Office.
+For more detailed guidance on slope maintenance, readers may refer to the Guide to Slope Maintenance (Geoguide 5) published by the Geotechnical Engineering Office.

 Download Document(s)